Significant Accounting Policies

 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements, the reported amounts of revenues and expenses during the reporting periods and the reported amounts of proved oil and natural gas reserves.
 Actual results could differ from those estimates.

 The price we receive for our crude oil, natural gas liquids (“NGLs”) and natural gas production directly affects our revenues, profitability, cash flows, liquidity, access to capital, proved reserves and future rate of growth.
-The average realized prices of these commodities improved in 2018 compared to the average realized prices in 2017.
+The average realized prices of these commodities improved in 2017 compared to the average realized prices in 2016.
+Operating costs were lower for 2017 on an absolute and on a per barrel oil equivalent (“Boe”) basis compared to the operating costs for 2016.

 We have assessed our financial condition, the current capital markets and options given different scenarios of commodity prices.
-We believe we will have adequate liquidity to fund our operations through February 2020, the period of assessment to qualify as a going concern.
-However, we cannot predict the potential changes in commodity prices, which could affect our operations, liquidity levels and compliance with debt obligations.
+We believe we will have adequate liquidity to fund our operations through March 2019, the period of assessment to qualify as a going concern.
+We are evaluating various alternatives and believe our plans can be executed in the current market and are within our capabilities.
+Our plans address the possible maturity acceleration of certain debt instruments, which could accelerate to February 28, 2019 if certain events were not to occur, and address events needed to extend our Credit Agreement, which matures on November 8, 2018.
+However, we cannot predict the potential changes in commodity prices or future bonding requirements, either of which could affect our operations, liquidity levels and compliance with debt obligations.

 We consider all highly liquid investments purchased with original or remaining maturities of three months or less at the date of purchase to be cash equivalents.

-We record oil and natural gas revenues based upon physical deliveries to our customers, which can be different from our net revenue ownership interest in field production.
+We recognize oil and natural gas revenues based on the quantities of our production sold to purchasers under short-term contracts (less than 12 months) at market prices when delivery has occurred, title has transferred and collectability is reasonably assured.
+We use the sales method of accounting for oil and natural gas revenues from properties with joint ownership.
+Under this method, we record oil and natural gas revenues based upon physical deliveries to our customers, which can be different from our net revenue ownership interest in field production.
 These differences create imbalances that we recognize as a liability only when the estimated remaining recoverable reserves of a property will not be sufficient to enable the under-produced party to recoup its entitled share through production.
 We do not record receivables for those properties in which we have taken less than our ownership share of production.
-At December 31, 2018 and 2017, $4.1 million and $4.7 million, respectively, were included in current liabilities related to natural gas imbalances.
+At December 31, 2017 and 2016, $4.7 million and $5.3 million, respectively, were included in current liabilities related to natural gas imbalances.

 Concentration of Credit Risk